 Commonly referred to as painkillers, Opioids are drugs that contain opium or are derived from and imitate opium.
 They are prescribed for pain relief and are only available by prescription.

 Most opioid or painkilling drug prescriptions are non-refillable and, when used properly under a medical doctor’s supervision, are safe and effective.

 Morphine derivatives, or narcotics, come from opioids and are used to therapeutically treat pain, suppress coughing, alleviate diarrhea, and induce anesthesia.
 When using these narcotics, abusers experience a general sense of well-being by reduced tension, anxiety, and aggression.

 Although painkillers have different potencies and are taken in different ways, when they are abused they all pose a risk for addiction and other serious effects.

-Our Get Help section offers links to a variety of resources to help you and your family find the right kind of help for opioid dependency or addiction.
+DFK offers links to resources in your region to help you and your family find the right kind of help for opioid or painkiller dependency or addiction.